-The Sporades consist of Skiathos, Skopelos, Alonissos and Skyros, a group of Greek islands that are known for their dense vegetation and their incredible beauty.
-The islands of the Sporades attract a large number of tourists from all over the world every year.
-The crystal clear, turquoise waters of the Aegean Sea, the fantastic sea caves, and the cultural heritage the prevails are good enough reasons to make the Sporades a truly unforgettable destination.
+The Sporades islands attract a large number of tourists from all over the world every year.
+The crystal clear, turquoise waters of the Aegean Sea, the fantastic sea caves, and the cultural heritage that prevails are good enough reasons to make the Sporades islands a truly unforgettable destination.

-In the Sporades, you will find a very broad selection of things to do and ways to spend your time depending on the type of holidays you want to experience.
-All the islands of the Sporades present a unique appeal and offer many choices of accommodation and entertainment, all while maintaining their traditional nature and keeping their customs and traditions alive.
+All the Sporades islands present a unique appeal and offer many choices of accommodation and entertainment, all while maintaining their traditional nature and keeping their customs and traditions alive.

 Alonissos - credits: Tom Gowanlock/Shutterstock.com